Ioana-Simion/egnn-jax/blogpost.md

-# **Accelerating Equivariant Neural Networks with JAX for Complex Data Sets "**
+# **Accelerating Equivariant Neural Networks with JAX for Complex Data Sets**

 ### _I.
 Simion, S. Vasilev, J. Schäfer, G. Go, T. P. Kersten_

 ---

-This blog post serves as a tutorial for fast and scalable training of Equivariant Neural Networks, which handle more complex data, making them slower and harder to train.
+This blogpost serves as a tutorial for the fast and scalable training of Equivariant Neural Networks, which are slower to train due to the handling of more complex data.
 We propose leveraging JAX's capabilities to address these challenges.
 In this work, we analyze the benefits of utilizing JAX and provide a detailed breakdown of the steps needed to achieve a fully JIT-compatible framework.
 This approach not only enhances the performance of Neural Networks but also opens the door for future research in developing fully equivariant transformers using JAX.

 This blogpost serves three purposes:
 1. Explain the ideas of equivariance in networks while also explaining some of the methods used.